 The coalition government announced in the 2017 federal budget that, as part of a commitment to make housing more affordable, they will remove the main residence exemption for non-residents.
 The measure was proposed to apply from 9 May 2017 (being the date the Federal Budget was handed down).
 However, a concession was proposed for holders of existing properties, so that the main residence exemption could still apply to non-residents who sold their property on or before 30 June 2019.

-To give effect to the measure, the Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures No. 2) Bill 2018 was introduced into the House of Representatives on 8 February 2018.
-The Bill was passed by the House on 1 March 2018.
-In voting for the Bill, the Labor opposition did note that, while they supported the measure, they did not see the measure doing enough to address the affordability issue.
+The initial Bill was passed by the House of Representatives, though the Labor opposition did note that, while they supported the measure, they did not see the measure doing enough to address the affordability issue.

-The Bill was referred by the Senate to the Senate Standing Committee on Economics for consideration.
-The Committee reported on 23 March 2018 that it supported the policy of the Bill in addressing housing affordability but had reservations around the retrospective application of the legislation back to 9 May 2017.
+When the Senate Standing Committee on Economics reported that it supported the policy of the initial Bill in addressing housing affordability, it noted reservations around the retrospective application of the legislation back to 9 May 2017.

 The likely impact for property owners

-The proposed deadline for the removal of the main residence exemption for non-residents is 30 June 2019 and fast approaching, creating significant uncertainty for property owners and their advisors.
+The proposed deadline for the removal of the main residence exemption for non-residents is 30 June 2020 is fast approaching, creating significant uncertainty for property owners and their advisors.

 Talk with your local Bentleys advisor to learn more about what the 2019 federal budget might mean for you and your business.
 Contact us.